 IT services have lifecycles just like processes and products.
 In the best practices of ITIL service management, service lifecycles are defined to describe the process of how services are initiated and maintained.
 Without these ITIL lifecycles, services can not be implemented and managed with optimal efficiency and efficacy.
 It is important to adhere to the principles of the ITIL lifecycles for IT services to run smoothly.
 The ITIL lifecycle for services is designed into five stages.
 These stages are interlinked.
 The reason behind this is to ensure that the end goal is always kept in mind during all the stages of the ITIL lifecycle for services.
 This interlinked system is designed to enable consistent IT services.

-What are the stages of ITIL Lifecycle?
+What are the stages of the ITIL Lifecycle?
 Which roles do the ITIL Lifecycle stages have?
-How the ITIL Lifecycle stages are related to each other?
+How do ITIL Lifecycle stages relate to each other?
 In this blog post, we are going to cover all about the ITIL lifecycle for services.

 You can also learn more about ITIL Service Lifecycles in the ITIL Foundation Certification Training or you can take 10 Full Realistic ITIL® Foundation Exams in ITIL® Foundation Exams & ITIL® Overview.